 Do you have a trail map and when can I get one?

-Yes, we have a recently updated trail map of the North Tahoe Regional Park and you can pick one up at one main office at 875 National Avenue or you can access it on our website by clicking here.
+Yes, we have a recently updated trail map of the North Tahoe Regional Park and you can pick one up at one main office at 875 National Avenue or you can download the map.

 What are the benefits of a Resident's sticker?

 Homeowners within the District will park for free year round at the North Tahoe Regional Park and at Tahoe Vista Recreation Area.

 What are launch fees?

 Please visit the boat launch page on the www.northtahoeparks.com website.
 Please note that these do not include the inspection fees charged for inspection for Quagga and Zebra Mussels through the Tahoe Boat Inspection Program.
 Please see their website for more information.
 Your boat must be inspected prior to launch.

 What are current conditions in the North Tahoe Regional Park? i.e. trails, courts, etc